 Choose a Budgeting Method

 - The Envelope System: Place cash in pre-labeled envelopes to curb excessive spending on debit and credit cards.
+Note: While this is an option for budgeting, remember to deposit into your bank account regularly.
+When buying a home, your mortgage team will need documented proof of funds.

 - The 50/20/30 Method: Apply 50% of your income to living expenses, 20% towards savings and debt repayment, and 30% to everything that you might want.
 This budgeting method is suggested for someone who is more financially flexible.

-- The Zero Based Budget: Budget for all your bills and expenses, and use the remainder of your income to reach your financial goals.
+- The Zero-Based Budget: Budget for all your bills and expenses and use the remainder of your income to reach your financial goals.
 This budgeting method is a strict system suggested for people trying to pay off debt as fast as possible.